 Again, the answer to these questions is rarely about the dollar amount, but rather about where that money is going to go and why.
 Is it for your family?
 Is it so you can achieve some kind of status?
 Is it for your own career development?
 Education?
 Sending your kids to college?
 What actually drives you to pick up the phone every single day and make dials to sell?
 That’s your “why” and you should be crystal-clear about what it is.

 Knowing your “why” is imperative because sales can be frustrating.
 There are days where things just don’t go the way you want.
-Understanding why you’re doing it is one of the most foundational pillars of overcoming your fear of rejection in sales.
+Understanding why you’re doing it is one of the most foundational pillars of seeing rejections as learning opportunities.
 If you know why you’re there, and why you need to succeed, your fear will have less power and your drive will keep you going through adversity.
 Know you “why”—and remember that Some Will, Some Won’t, So What?
 Next.

 This might seem counter-intuitive.
-But if you’ve been selling for long enough, then you know what it’s like to get a really big rejection in sales: the prospect gets angry, they blow up, they hang up the phone in anger, or they just get really cranky and frustrated with you.
+But if you’ve been selling for long enough, then you know what it’s like to get really big sales rejections: the prospect gets angry, they blow up, they hang up the phone in anger, or they just get really cranky and frustrated with you.
 I’m encouraging you to celebrate these scenarios.
 That’s what we do in my own organization.
-When a prospect gives one of us a big rejection, we chat about it in our Slack group and in our sales meetings.
+When a prospect gives one of us a big sales rejection, our sales team chat about it in our Slack group and in our sales meetings.

 We don’t hide big rejections from each other at my organization; rather, we celebrate them by giving all the details and making light of the situation.
 Why?
 Because celebrating big rejections helps to normalize rejection in sales, while reinforcing the idea that getting rejected is all part of the game.
 It’s no big deal.
 In fact, it can be a great source of learning, improvement, and even laughter and good-natured fun among our colleagues.
 When we celebrate those moments of rejection, we suddenly realize, “You know what, it’s not that bad.”